Dynamoterror: Postcrania

-One of the most complete vertebral fragments is known to be part of the centrum of a middle caudal vertebra.
+One of the most complete vertebral fragments of Dynamoterror is known to be part of the centrum of a middle caudal vertebra.
 As in Tyrannosaurus, the middle caudal centrum exhibits a pronounced chevron articulation facet.
 The articulation facet is offset from the underside margin of the caudal face of the centrum.
 Based on comparisons of the ilia of Teratophoneus and Tyrannosaurus, a broadly arched bone fragment was identified as the supraacetabular crest of the right ilium.
 The underside surface of the right ilium fragment is smooth and gently concave.
 The supraacetabular crest is very thin at the side margins, but becomes considerably thicker towards the rear and middle, as its upper margin slopes steeply dorsally to merge with the side surface of the blade of the ilium.